danielyxie/bitburner/doc/source/basicgameplay/infiltration.rst

 The difficulty at the top lowers with better combat stats.
 It is not recommended to attempt infiltrations above mid-normal.

+The "maximum level" is the number of challenges you will need to pass to receive the infiltration reward.

+Every time you fail an infiltration challenge, you will take damage based on the difficulty of the infiltration.
+If you are reduced to 0 hp or below, the infiltration will immediately end.

 * Most use spacebar as "action"
 * Some use WASD or arrows interchangeably.
 * A few others use the rest of the keyboard.